quixio/quix-streams/docs/advanced/stateful-processing.md

 ### How Changelog Topics Work
 - When the application starts, it automatically checks which state stores need to be created.
-It will also ensure the changelog topics for these stores.
+It will ensure the changelog topics exist for these stores.
-- When the key is updated in the state store during processing, the update will be sent both to the changelog topic and the local database.
+- When the key is updated in the state store during processing, the update will be sent both to the changelog topic and the local state store.
 - When the application restarts or a new consumer joins the group, it will check whether the state stores are up-to-date with their changelog topics.
 If they are not, the application will first update the local stores, and only then will it continue processing the messages.